bhanghj3094/TSP/README.md

 # TSP

-> Traveling Salesman Problem solved with Genetic Algorithms in CS454, KAIST, 2019 Fall
+> Traveling Salesman Problem (TSP) solved with Genetic Algorithms in CS454, KAIST, 2019 Fall

 This repository is enhancement on the coursework in CS454.
-A meta-heuristic approach to Traveling Salesman Problem (TSP), with Genetic Algorithms.
+Various meta-heuristic approaches are used to solve to TSP, with Genetic Algorithms.

-## About TSP
+## About the Course and TSP

+Please refer to the [course homepage](https://coinse.kaist.ac.kr/teaching/2019/cs454/).
-> More information about the problem can be found [here](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+More information about traveling saleman problem can be found [here](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

 ## About the Code

 Due to high computation cost, classical optimization algorithms such as Greedy Search are not effective in large problem instances.
 There's currently no known single best algorithm for TSP, and various stochastic optimizations are proposed to effectively get acceptable solutions!
 We will be implementing for several approaches as follwings:

 Greedy, 2-Opt, Genetic Algorithms, Ant-Colony Optimization(ACO), Particle Swarm Optimization(PSO)